txizzle/boba-reviews/README.md

 - Boba: 8/10
 - Selection: 7/10
 - Comments: Ordered a Fresh Milk Tea with Green Tea, Whole Milk, Boba, and half sugar.
 Definitely should have gone for 75% sugar.
 Overall, not super impressed, but one thing that stood out was the great boba.
 Perfect texture and just the right touch of sweetness from the boba.

+## Rabbit Rabbit Tea

+Date visited: 8/29/2018

+- **Overall: 6.5/10**
+- Tea flavor: 7/10
+- Milk / Sweetener: 6/10
+- Boba: 6/10
+- Selection: 7/10
+- Comments: Ordered a Green Milk Tea with Boba, 50% sweet.
+I always see a huge line for this place, so thought I'd pull the trigger and check it out.
+Unfortunately, I was not super impressed.
+The boba was actual white boba, and I've noticed that most white boba (this drink included) just doesn't have that perfect chewy texture that great (brown sugar) boba can have.
+The tea was decent but I'd definitely bump up the order to 75% sweet next time.
+Overall, I don't understand the hype, but it was definitely an alright boba.

+## Panda Express

+Date visited: 9/14/2018

+- **Overall: 5.5/10**
+- Tea flavor: 7/10
+- Milk / Sweetener: 6/10
+- Boba: 5/10
+- Selection: 3/10
+- Comments: "*Panda Express* has boba?!"
+My reaction as well...
+I tried a green milk tea with boba, 50% sweet.
+Surprisingly, the tea wasn't what you would expect from fast food boba.
+Overall I was very pleasantly surprised!
+But oh man, was it sweet.
+I think bumping the order down to no sugar could have been fine.
+The drink was honestly better than the equivalent at Quickly's or other fast boba chains.
+Dare I say...
+I might be back?

+## The Tea Zone

+Date visited: 9/21/2018

+- **Overall: 7/10**
+- Tea flavor: 6/10
+- Milk / Sweetener: 7/10
+- Boba: 710
+- Selection: 8/10
+- Comments: Ordered a Jasmine Milk Tea with Boba, 50% sweet.
+The tea was alright, the fresh milk and sweetner was decent, and the boba was pretty amazing.
+Overall, I'd say that this cafe was more known for their snows and fruit creations - but their boba was pretty solid overall.

+## Mint and Honey

+Date visited: 9/22/2018

+- **Overall: 7/10**
+- Tea flavor: 7/10
+- Milk / Sweetener: 8/10
+- Boba: 7/10
+- Selection: 5/10
+- Comments: Ordered an iced Jasmine Milk Tea with Honey Boba, 50% sweet.
+Their sweetener / tea here is SUPER interesting - massive herbal flavors.
+I've never had another drink like this before.
+The boba was decent (texture was alright, but the honey was great).
+Overall, a super unique take on the drink.